-Remembrance Day 2018 is the 100th anniversary of the signing of the armistice that ended World War I. To commemmorate this centenary, Noosa Council is holding a community event in Tewantin Memorial Park on Sunday 11 November 2018.
-Find out more or get involved here.
+Remembrance Day 2018 was the 100th anniversary of the signing of the armistice that ended World War I. To commemorate this centenary, Noosa Council is held a community event in Tewantin Memorial Park on Sunday 11 November 2018.

 Noosa’s War Front